 Dopesick Soundtrack: Every Song in Episode 6 “Hammer the Abusers”

 - “Me and God” by Ralph Stanley (00:30:00): Samuel leaves rehab and attempts to remain sober.
 Betsy prays with her family before a meal.
-The Dopesick soundtrack music continues as Samuel begins using drugs again.
+The Dopesick soundtrack song continues as Samuel begins using drugs again.

 - “Sleep Now in the Fire” by Rage Against the Machine (00:57:00): Bridget reaches an epiphany in her case against Purdue Pharma.
 She breaks the fourth wall while screaming “I got you!”
 “Sleep Now in the Fire” closes out the episode.